Mortgage Pre-Qualification vs. Pre-Approval: What’s the Difference?

 Why a strong pre-approval gives you an advantage

 Sellers are always looking to select the strongest offer possible.
-No seller wants to go through the frustration of accepting an offer, and then have the deal fall through because the buyer couldn’t secure proper financing.
+No seller wants to go through the frustration of accepting an offer, only to have the deal fall through because the buyer couldn’t secure proper financing.
 This is why so many home sellers favor cash: it’s a sure thing.

 Say a home seller is assessing three offers.
 Two of the offers are from buyers with pre-qualification letters, and one buyer has gone through the pre-approval process.
 There’s a good chance the seller will choose the pre-approved buyer, because they’ve already had their financials assessed.
 This takes an unknown out of the equation and gives the seller more certainty in closing the deal.